code-payments/code-vm-indexer/README.md

 ## Getting Help

-If you have any questions or need help, please reach out to us on [Discord](https://discord.gg/T8Tpj8DBFp) or [Twitter](https://twitter.com/getcode).
+If you have any questions or need help, please reach out to us on [Twitter](https://twitter.com/flipcash).

 ## Security and Issue Disclosures

-In the interest of protecting the security of our users and their funds, we ask that if you discover any security vulnerabilities please report them using this [Report a Vulnerability](https://github.com/code-wallet/code-program-library/security/advisories/new) link.
+In the interest of protecting the security of our users and their funds, we ask that if you discover any security vulnerabilities please report them using this [Report a Vulnerability](https://github.com/code-payments/code-vm-indexer/security/advisories/new) link.